 Belfast has a reputation as a dangerous place (which stems from the times of The Troubles), but recent data shows otherwise.
 Belfast experiences a rather low crime rate – and the rate of petty crimes (like pickpocketing) is very low when compared to bigger European cities.

-Absolutely!
-There are many incredible things to do in Belfast for free.
-While some of the attractions on our list require a ticket, most are free of charge.
-Throughout our article, we share money-saving tips for Belfast budget travelers.
+Generally speaking, the United Kingdom is a fairly expensive place to visit.
+The cost of accommodations, entry to sights and meals in restaurants can all add up quickly.
+That said, while some of the attractions on our list require a ticket, many are free of charge.
+Throughout our itinerary, we share money-saving activities for Belfast budget travelers.

 Are There Belfast Attractions for Kids?